 Phonics is a method of learning to read.
 It teaches the children to decode words by recognising the letters and the sounds they make, and then blending these sounds together to read the words.

 Throughout school all children engage in regular reading sessions, using high quality texts, to develop both word-reading and comprehension skills.
 Please refer back to the reading policy for more information.

 The National Curriculum Programmes of study have been organised into long term plans and knowledge organisers for each year group;

 Reading at Home

 We value parents in supporting us, to continue the reading journey at home.
 Our home reading books use a variety of schemes to enable the children in becoming confident and fluent readers.
-They are colour coded and organised to closely match the children’s stage of development.
+They are colour-coded and organised to closely match the children’s stage of development.
 The children are able to move through these at their own pace.
-Each child also has access to the on-line reading world ‘Bug Club’ where books are allocated matching their current colour band.